What Are Sardines?

 Sardines are small fish that grow up to 25 centimeters (almost 10 inches) long.
 They live in groups, known as schools, in oceans around the world.
-The meat of sardines, soft and oily, is popularly eaten canned or grilled but can be enjoyed in several ways.
+The soft, oily meat of sardines is popularly eaten canned or grilled but can be enjoyed in several ways.

 Sardines have been a central part of the local cuisine in countries like India, the Philippines, Portugal, and parts of the Mediterranean for centuries.
 The fish is a great source of omega-3 fatty acids, which reduce the risk of heart disease and the likelihood of behavioral problems.

 Canned sardines come packed in water, oil, tomato juice, and other liquids in a tin can.
 You can eat them right out of the can, top them with onions or peppers, or add condiments such as mustard, mayo, or hot sauce.
 Usually, the heads have been removed, but you’ll be eating the skin and bones.
 In fact, that’s where some health benefits lie.

 Eating sardines has been used as a remedy for a number of serious ailments, including:

 One serving of canned sardines in oil contains:

 - Calories: 191